Canon 200D vs Nikon D3000

-The Canon EOS 200D (called Canon SL2 in some regions) and the Nikon D3000 are two digital cameras that were announced, respectively, in June 2017 and July 2009.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Nikon D3000 are two digital cameras that were officially introduced, respectively, in June 2017 and July 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 10 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 10 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 200D vs Nikon D3000

-An illustration of the physical size and weight of the Canon 200D and the Nikon D3000 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Nikon D3000.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3000 is notably larger (8 percent) than the Canon 200D.
 Moreover, the D3000 is markedly heavier (18 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the D3000 are weather-sealed.